 Nonetheless, as a particular priority the group has premiered and will continue to feature the new works of the Cayambis composers who are affiliated with our organization.

-The Sinfonietta’s program, unlike that of any other US-based performance ensemble, consists of a performed history of the development of instrumental music in Latin America from the last quarter of the 19th century to the present day.
-Across the more than ten pieces that make up the program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Ecuadorean indigenism, Chilean impressionism, Mexican folklorism, etc., and ending with a delightfully modern take on the tango by Argentine composer Federico Núñez.
+The Sinfonietta’s repertoire, unlike that of any other US-based performance ensemble, is an exciting journey through some of the best instrumental music that the American hemisphere has to offer.
+Across the many pieces that make up a typical concert program, the Sinfonietta demonstrates its remarkable versatility by performing a representative cross section of the western hemisphere’s most important styles over the past one hundred thirty-five years, such as the overture to Brazilian composer Antônio Carlos Gomes’ famous opera, Il Guarany.

-Your audience will not only enjoy a truly unique concert experience, but also, will gain a greater appreciation of the richness and diversity of Latin America’s classical music.
+In short, your audience will not only enjoy a truly unique concert experience, but also, will gain a greater appreciation of the richness and diversity of our hemisphere’s classical music.